anhphamduy/canberrajs/README.md

 Anh Pham is a part of 2018 Gungahlin College Graduate Class.
 Since grade 9th, he has taken every opportunity to study IT, from classwork to MOOC courses.
 In college, he has majored in Computer Science and Website Development.
 Within these topics, he has gained many experiences in Machine Learning.
-In his spare time, he enjoy designing and developing web/mobile application as he is a design person by trait.
+In his spare time, he enjoys designing and developing web/mobile application as he is a design person by trait.

 Currently, he is working together with one of the teachers from Gungahlin College to develop a roll call system for the school and the web/mobile part of the system is in React and React Native.
-He is going to present at Pycon which is the national Python Language conference this year in August.
+He is going to present at Pycon which is the national Python Language conference happening this year in August.
 He will be speaking about one of Machine Learning models - Recurrent Neural Networks.